aenix-io/cozystack-website/content/en/docs/get-started.md

 HDD2: 100GB (raw)
 ```

-And one management VM or physical server connected to the same network.
+And in case of PXE installation one management VM or physical server connected to the same network.
 Any Linux system installed on it (eg. Ubuntu should be enough)

 {{% alert color="warning" %}}